Cantera/cantera/CONTRIBUTING.md

 * Code in `.py` and `.pyx` files needs to be written to work with Python 3
 * The minimum Python version that Cantera supports is Python 3.6, so code should only use features added in Python 3.6 or earlier
 * Please use double quotes in all new Python code

+## C#

+* C# coding conventions should follow https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions
+* All identifiers should follow the naming conventions in the above document including
+  * Prefixing with `_` for private instance fields (`_foo`, unlike C++)
+  * Prefixing with `s_` for private static fields (`s_bar`) and `t_` for private
+    thread-local fields (`t_baz`).
+  * Intial caps names for class methods (`DoSomething()`, unlike C++)
+* Give the opening brace of a statement block its own line (unlike C++), except empty blocks, which may be written as an `{ }` (for example, a constructor which calls a base-class constructor only).
+* Use only one statement per line
+* Always use statement blocks (`{ ... }`) for the bodies of statements that can take either a statement block or a single statement (`if`, `for`, etc.)
+* Use file-scoped namespaces in each new file.
+* Do not take any extra Nuget dependencies in the `Cantera.csproj` project.
+* Use C# XML Doc-Comments on public members, including at least the `<summary>` tag.
+* Do not expose any code requiring the `unsafe` keyword via a public API (pointers, the `fixed` statement, etc).
+Pointers are used for the high-preformance interop layer with the native Cantera library, but such access should have a “safe” wrapper, such as a `Span<T>` or a managed array.
+* Do not allow exceptions to pass uncaught out of a callback invoked from native code, as the interop layer cannot marshall exceptions between managed and native code, and the process will crash.
+Use `CallbackException.Register()` within a catch-all block to log the exception for later throwing back in managed code.
+* The primary API for accessing Cantera is the `Application` class, which handles required static initialization of the library.
+When exposing a new wrapper for CLib functionality, do not expose a public constructor.
+Rather, mark the constructor `internal` and wrap it in an appopriate factory method in the `Application` class (`public static CreateFoo(string filename) { ... }`).